Gujarat SSC Syllabus 2022

 (ii) Problems involving converting one type of metallic solid into another and other mixed problems.
 (Problems with the combination of not more than two different solids being taken.

-UNIT VII: Statistics and Probability
+Unit 7: Statistics and Probability

 Mean, median, and mode of grouped data (a bimodal situation to be avoided).
 Cumulative frequency graph.